Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The state of being very poor or not having enough money for basic needs.
 **Sentence:** Many smallholder farmers live in poverty due to poor harvests and high costs.
 **Conversation:**
-A – Why is there so much poverty in rural areas?
+A – Why is there so much poverty in rural areas
 B – It’s caused by poor harvests and a lack of access to resources.

 ---